elear-solutions/docs/source/manage_the_buzz_for_developers/applications_and_user_system_manage_the_buzz/custom_solution_for_self_managed_user_system/quick_start_guide_service_apps.rst

 =============  ==================================================================================
 client_id      Client Id of your application, you can find this value in application details. client_secret  Client secret of your application, you can find this value in application details.
-grant_type     Oauth2.0 grant type.
+grant_type     OAuth2.0 grant type.
 Set it to ``client_credentials``
 =============  ==================================================================================

 .. note::
    An example service app, where third party users are managed by COCO system to keep track of respective COCONets is available at https://github.com/elear-solutions/nodesampletokenserver.git

-   Service app can control all the actions on the COCONets.
+   Service apps have access to all API's of COCO including managing COCONets.

 .. sectionauthor:: Narendra